 Combustion efficiency equals the total heat released in combustion, minus the heat lost in the stack gases, divided by the total heat released.
-For example, if 1000 BTU/hr is released in combustion and 180 BTU/hr are lost in the stack, then the combustion efficiency is 82%: (1000 – 180)/1000 = 0.82 or 82%.
+For example, if 1000 BTU/hr is released in combustion and 180 BTU/hr are lost in the stack, then the combustion efficiency is 82%:

-Operating efficiency: Each of the terms discussed above refer to the efficiency of a boiler when operating at a fixed condition; for instance, at 100% load, with specified air and feedwater temperatures, etc. These efficiencies are unquestionably important, but there are operational factors that affect the annual fuel bill.
+Operating efficiency: Each of the terms discussed above refer to the efficiency of a boiler when operating at a fixed condition.
+For instance, at 100% load with specified air and feedwater temperatures, etc. These efficiencies are unquestionably important, but there are operational factors that affect the annual fuel bill.
 These factors can have an effect that may be greater than the difference of a point or two in the efficiency of the equipment when, for example, operating at 100%.

-The boiler blowdown considerations article provides further information on the topic of blowdown and how it can affect operating efficiency.
+Boiler Blowdown Considerations provides further information on the topic of blowdown and how it can affect operating efficiency.

 For more information, contact your local Clayton representative.